Quick Answer

 PIX4Dmapper processes multiple overlapping images into a 3D model you can measure inside.
 This is how engineers produce accurate roof area calculations, volume measurements for materials, and as-built documentation.
 It's more complex to use than Hammer Missions and has a steeper learning curve, but it opens the door to higher-value commercial survey contracts.

-Let's look at realistic numbers.
-These are based on current UK market rates, not best-case scenarios.
+These are current UK market rates, not best-case scenarios from a vendor's marketing deck.

 A roofer doing two residential surveys a week is adding £2,000–£3,500 a month in revenue.
 That's with minimal additional overhead: your drone is already paid for after the first few jobs, the software subscription is covered by the first survey of the month, and your CAA costs are under £200 a year including insurance.

 The higher-value opportunity is pairing survey work with quote follow-through.
 You find the defects, you write the report, you're the one who quotes for the repair work.
+If writing professional quotes is not your strongest skill, ChatGPT can draft one from your survey notes in 30 seconds.
 Clients who've just paid for a professional survey and received a documented list of issues are warm leads for the repair job.
 Conversion rates on that pipeline are much better than cold enquiries.
+If you want to automate the follow-up emails and booking reminders, our n8n automation stack for trades shows how to wire it all together without hiring admin staff.

 ROI calculation: drone vs scaffolding for a roof check